Project Risk Management explained

 Now it’s your turn

 What do you think?
 Are you familiar with the explanation of project risk management?
 Have you work on projects in which a lot of attention was paid to project risk management?
 Can you give an example of a project in which the absence of good risk management had negative consequences?
 What else do you believe is important in project risk management?
+Do you have to deal with risks that can potentially impact your business?

 Share your experience and knowledge in the comments box below.